ChristianGracia/Bash-Script-Generator/README.md

 **Other dependency files like package.json will get added in the future**

-If you do not have dependency files or want to use an unsupported language you can hardcode in your dependencies as seen below
+If you do not have dependency files or want to use an unsupported language you can hardcode in your dependencies as seen below inside 'node_modules/bash-script-dependency-generator'

 ---